WenkChr/census_mapping_projects/nt_augmentation/README.md

 MXD's received from GMS were received as zip files this script contains a function that unzips the contents of a zip and puts all outputs into a single folder.

+#### Inputs

+- in_path: directory location of the GMS zip files.
+- out_path: directory location to place the mxd and mdb files extracted from the GMS zips

 ### augment_maps.py

 The main augmentation script and takes unzipped mxd and mdb files from a single folder.
 Iterates over all map documents in the specified folder and outputs an augmented copy in a new folder with an updated copy of the associated mdb.

+#### Inputs

+- working_directory: Directory containing the extracted mxd's and mdb's
+- out_directory: The path to the directory where the augmented maps will be placed
+- workingGDB: The path to the gdb containing the feature classes that will be used to augment the map
+- work_folder: path to the folder containing the .lyr files that will be used to apply lyr specific symbology and labeling to the map
+- ***_symb_lyr: each one of these should point to a specific symbology lyr file that will be used to apply labels and symbology for that layer to the map
+- symb_lyr_basepath: The path to the folder containing .lyr files with new symbologies for the base gms layers
+- ***_lyr_base_symb_change: a list object that containes the paths to all the .lyr files in the symb_lyr_basepath folder
+- ATLAS_gdb: the path to the gdb that holds the layers downloaded from the NWT ATLAS that will be used to augment the maps
+yk_adp_GDB: Path to the gdb that contains the featureclass of yellowknife address points
+yk_adp_fc: complete path to the wyellowknife address points feature class

 ### zip_mxds.py

 Takes all mxd’s and their associated mdb’s contained in a directory and creates a zip containing only the mxd and mdb for each map.
 All outputs are placed into a single dedicated out directory.

+#### Inputs

+- working_dir: Path to direcory where augmented files were placed
+- out_folder: Path to desired ouput directory